vladlu/wp-prod/README.md

 See the full list of rules for the specific version of the core and nuances of its work on [its GitHub page](https://github.com/vladlu/wp-prod-core/).

-You can specify the desired version of the wp-prod-core in `core-version` file.
+You can specify the desired version of the the core in `core-version` file.
 By default, the latest version of wp-prod always contains the latest version of wp-prod-core specified (I take care of that).
 It can be useful only if you want to downgrade the core version.

 #

-Version: 1.0.6
+Version: 1.0.7
 Core Version: 1.14.5

 License: [MIT](https://github.com/vladlu/wp-prod/blob/master/LICENSE)